bmaunde/guidelines/Magento/magento-cloud-setup.md

 		 - PHP7.4
 		 - PHP7.4-FPM
 		 - PHP7.4-CLI ( should be there after installing PHP7.4 )

-	 2. Composer
-		 Install composer either using the apt or instructions on https://getcomposer.org/download/

-	 3. Nginx
-		 Install using apt ( 	apt-get -y install nginx ) .
-You can use the following guide for this: https://devdocs.magento.com/guides/v2.4/install-gde/prereq/nginx.html
 		  You will also need to edit the php.ini files for both FPM and CLI to change the following:
 		 1. Open the CLI files in the following paths:

 			    /etc/php/7.4/fpm/php.ini